code-charity/Fair-License/README.md

   - Commercial work is prepared for tax / paperworks anyways. ( _Which can be automatic / easier through decentralization_ )
   - Commercial development varies, for many modern, complex and specific projects.
 Often or mostly it is hard to imagine, that requiring to ask first, will hinder good causes. ( _While asking might help to connect, motivate or inspire each other_).

+"NO LICENSE-VIRALITY?"

+- Virality means 'exponential growth indicator'.
+Forcing viral development sounds supportive, besides not all open software might needs or deserves the same strategy.
+   - Implementations of license-virality allow commercial exploitation permanently and without requiring to add anything.
+     - Some publishers add adware or spyware to open source works.
+        - Such versions can exceed the distribution of the originals. ( _Visibility might not be balanced or fair yet and billions of users might not review every software they chose.
+Thus authors should care?_ (Or at least it is not always helpful to give ownership to every commercial entity by default)
+          -  ( _Caring for the present reality of a project does not contradict the overally hope / tendency for more efficient and friendly behavior to grow, careless choices eventually._ )
+ - ( _There is no one-fit-all required.
+You can consider to release your work under multiple licenses as needed and with exceptions_ )